Degala-Hari-Krishna/Degala-Hari-Krishna/README.md

 # 👋 Hi, I'm Hari Krishna
 - 🎓 Computer Science Student
 - 💻 Passionate about Web Development and JavaScript
-- 🌱 Currently learning React and [exploring APIs
+- 🌱 Currently learning React
 - 📫 Reach me at: harikrishna69322@gmail.com

 💻 Right now, I’m diving deep into full-stack development with the **MERN stack** — and I’ve recently started exploring **Flutter** for mobile app development too!

 ## 🚧 What I'm Working On
 - A full-featured **Student Activity Management System**
-- My personal **Portfolio Website** built with React
 - A simple **To Do List**

 ## 🧰 My Tech Toolbox